Skip to main content

 Broadcast Journalism Student

-Hazera Bibi, Broadcast Journalism BA(Hons) completed placement at Rogan Productions
+Hazera Bibi, Broadcast Journalism BA(Hons) (now Multimedia Journalism BA) completed placement at Rogan Productions

 Important information